danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts.md

 1. Add Creation policy to `WebServerInstance` resource property.

+    ```yaml
         CreationPolicy:
           ResourceSignal:
             Count: 1
             Timeout: PT10M
+    ```

 1. Add the `cfn-signal` to the UserData parameter.

+    ```yaml
           UserData:
             Fn::Base64:
               !Sub |
                 #!/bin/bash -xe
                 # Update aws-cfn-bootstrap to the latest
                 yum install -y aws-cfn-bootstrap
                 # Call cfn-init script to install files and packages
                 /opt/aws/bin/cfn-init -v --stack ${AWS::StackName} --resource WebServerInstance --region ${AWS::Region}
                 # Call cfn-signal script to send a signal with exit code
                 /opt/aws/bin/cfn-signal --exit-code $? --stack ${AWS::StackName} --resource WebServerInstance --region ${AWS::Region}
+    ```

 #### 5. Update the stack
 To update the stack and apply the changes you have made in the `UserData` property, the EC2 instance needs to be replaced.
-You can find the properties which will replace an EC2 instances [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html?shortFooter=true#aws-properties-ec2-instance-properties).
+You can find the properties which will replace EC2 instances [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html?shortFooter=true#aws-properties-ec2-instance-properties).

 In the example below, you will use `AvailabilityZone` property and parameter to trigger the replacement.